Father Goose (film): Plot

-The next morning, Freneau clashes with Eckland, whom she decries to Houghton as "a rude, foul-mouthed, drunken, filthy beast."
-In return, Eckland dubs Freneau "Miss Goody Two Shoes".
-Eckland settles into a grudging détente with the group.
-One by one, he befriends the girls (four British, two French, and an Australian), becoming pals with the outgoing tomboyish "Harry" and even getting the youngest, traumatized mute since being separated from her parents to speak again.
+Due to Japanese activity, Houghton informs Eckland that he must put up with the eight refugees for weeks before evacuation.
+Eckland refuses to share his hut or provisions.
+Freneau instructs the girls in tactics to appropriate the hut and supplies.
+Hiding his whisky supplies, Freneau clashes with Eckland, but they eventually become friends.

-When the girls frantically report that Freneau has been bitten by a snake and Houghton confirms that all species on the island are deadly venomous, Eckland commences a vigil over her.
-To ease her pain, he is advised to administer an 'analgesic sedative', which he does liberally.
-When she passes out, Eckland mistakenly believes she has succumbed (and taken with her solemn secrets he revealed in their reverie), only to learn she had merely been pricked by a thorny stick that just looked like a snake.
-The next day she remembers everything - to his horror.
+When the girls report that Freneau has been bitten by a snake, Houghton confirms that all species on the island are deadly venomous and commences a vigil over her.
+When she passes out, he believes she has succumbed, only to learn she had merely been pricked by a thorny stick that looked like a snake.

+The group has a near miss when Japanese sailors come to the island looking for sea turtles.
+When teenaged Elizabeth develops a crush on Eckland, he scares her off with exaggerated mocking enthusiasm.
+Freneau and Eckland argue over his handling of the situation, which leads to passion.
 Realizing they are in love, the couple arranges to be married by a military chaplain via radio.
-Houghton then agrees to send an American submarine the following morning to evacuate them.
-The couple spend their honeymoon night on the beach with the girls waiting for a signal from the submarine.
-Before it arrives, a Japanese patrol boat returns and sends a pair of landing parties shoreward in rafts.
-Ordering Freneau and the girls into his dinghy, Eckland heads out to sea in his newly repaired cruiser in the opposite direction to draw the Japanese away.
-The submarine arrives, but is unable to torpedo the patrol boat because of an intervening reef.
-Finally the patrol boat passes over the reef, but before torpedoes can hit their mark the cruiser is blown up.
-Fortunately, Eckland had lashed its wheel and jumped overside before it was hit.
-He pops up alongside the dinghy.
+The marriage ceremony is interrupted by a Japanese air attack, but the couple exchanges vows.
+Houghton arranges for an American submarine to evacuate them the following morning.
+The couple spends their honeymoon night on the beach with the girls, waiting for a signal from the submarine.

+Before the rescue submarine arrives, a Japanese patrol boat returns.
+Ordering Freneau and the girls into his dinghy, Eckland heads out to sea in his repaired cruiser to draw the Japanese away.
+The arriving submarine torpedoes the Japanese patrol boat, but before the torpedoes can hit their mark, Eckland's cruiser is blown up.
+Fortunately, Eckland had jumped overside before the cruiser was hit, and they are all rescued by the submarine.